 Here in Orlando, we have “The Most Magical Place on Earth” in our backyard.
 Walt Disney World is a magical place, and visiting such a place with our loved ones is all the more enchanting.
 Yet you don't need to enter the theme parks to enjoy a memorable date with your honey.
 You can still make magical memories while enjoying a Disney fireworks finale, outside of the theme parks.

-Nightly fireworks displays have returned to two out of the four Walt Disney World theme parks as of July 1, 2021.
 We've created this list of places where you can view the fireworks without having to enter the parks, categorized by each theme park/fireworks show.
 Keep in mind, access to some of these locations may be restricted based on occupancy, and Disney's policies are subject to change without notice.
 Currently, during Walt Disney World's 50th anniversary, we've observed Disney security at the resorts being very strict about needing a confirmed reservation in order to park at the resorts.

 We hope this guide helps you and your loved one have an enchanting, and affordable, evening at Walt Disney World!